-Great Oaks' rates for water service continue to be the lowest in San José by an even wider margin than in past years, however, water rates throughout Santa Clara County will be increasing over the next few years.
-Huge (>100% by 2029) increases in pump tax levied by Santa Clara Valley Water District (Valley Water) are driving water rates up.
-Additionally, due to the declared drought emergency, Great Oaks Water has implemented mandatory water conservation measures which include surcharges for excess water usage.
-Now is the best time to permanently remove grass or other water consuming vegetation in order to reduce Excess Usage Surcharges and your water bill now and into the future.
+Great Oaks' rates for water service continue to be the lowest in San José by an even wider margin than in past years, however, water rates throughout Santa Clara County continue to increase over the next several years.
+Huge projected increases in pump tax levied by Santa Clara Valley Water District (Valley Water) are driving water rates up.
+Additionally, due to declared drought emergencies, Great Oaks Water must occasionally implement mandatory water conservation measures which include surcharges for excess water usage.
+Water bills are projected to double by the early 2030s and the best way to reduce your water bills is to reduce outdoor usage.
+Now is the best time to permanently remove grass or other water consuming vegetation in order to reduce your water bill now and into the future.